 Some surgeons routinely prescribe antibiotics for bacterial prophylaxis; however, little data exist to support their use, given the relatively low incidence of postoperative bacterial infection.
 When used, a cephalosporin (cephalexin), semisynthetic penicillin (dicloxacillin), macrolide (azithromycin), or quinolone (ciprofloxacin) is begun 1 day before or on the day of surgery and continued until reepithelialization is complete.
 The use of topical antibiotics on the laser-induced wound is not routinely recommended because of the possibility of contact dermatitis.

 For localized areas, local infiltration with 1% lidocaine with epinephrine or tumescent anesthesia using standard Klein solution is usually sufficient to produce adequate anesthesia.
 For larger areas, such as full-face resurfacing, nerve blocks (eg, supraorbital, supratrochlear, infraorbital, mental) are often used with local infiltration.
+However, a 2016 study on whole-face carbon dioxide laser resurfacing found a statistically significant reduction in pain experienced by patients with topical anesthetic treatment after the addition of microneedle anesthetic application using a roller-type device.
+This method may prove to be an effective and a less invasive option than nerve blocks.
 Some surgeons use tumescent anesthesia with or without nerve blocks to provide local anesthesia, while others prefer to use conscious sedation (or twilight anesthesia) alone or in conjunction with other techniques.

 Commonly Used Laser Parameters and Other Variables